TotoR115/Alsaahir/README.md

 -  Can use the Alsaahir'song.
 -  At level 1, may conjure a Green Flame Blade once per day. gains another use at level 10 and 20
 -  At level 1, may use Wraithform at will
+-  At level 3, +2 to AC and saving throw vs. Demons and undeads
--  At level 3, Gains +3 to hit and damage against fiends and undeads.
+-  At level 5, +3 to hit and damage against fiends and undeads.
 It becomes +6 at level 13
+-  At level 8, gains 1/2 attack bonus
--  At level 5, Gains 5% resistance to slashing, piercing, crushing, acid, fire and magical damages.
+-  At level 10, Gains 5% resistance to slashing, piercing, crushing, acid, fire and magical damages.
 It further improves at level 15
--  Gains 1/2 attack bonus at level 8
 -  Can achieve mastery in daggers, scimitars and maces
 -  like an Illusionist, casts and resists better to illusion's spells
 -  knowledge is a weapon.
 Like a cleric, wisdom increase the number of spells cast by level